YashMishra0101/Discord-LandingPage-Clone/README.md

 - Animations: The project incorporates animations to enhance the visual appeal and interactivity of the landing page.
 - Responsive Design: The landing page is designed to be mobile-friendly and responsive across different devices.

-## 🌐 Live Demo
+## 🌐 Project Demo

-You can see a live demo of the project at https://yashmishradiscordclone.netlify.app/
+To see a live demo of the project, please visit : https://yashmishradiscordclone.netlify.app/

 ## Technologies Used